auth0/docs/articles/design/using-auth0-with-multi-tenant-apps.md

 ### Store tenant details in app_metadata

-Storing tenant details in the tenant [metadata](/users/concepts/overview-user-metadata#metadata-usage) is the simplest of the implementation scenarios we cover in this article.
+Storing tenant details in the user [metadata](/users/concepts/overview-user-metadata#metadata-usage) is the simplest of the implementation scenarios we cover in this article.

 Using the identifier of your choice (e.g., `"tenant": "customer_12345"`), you can store tenant related details in the `app_metadata`.
 Doing so allows all of your users, regardless of which tenant to which they belong, to log in using one uniform method.